ckkhot/ckkhot/README.md

 <p align="center">
 Hi there — I’m CK 👋

-After 5 exciting years in digital marketing strategy and operations, I found my way into the analytics rabbit hole — from the west coast of India to the west-most coast of the world.
+After 5 exciting years in marketing strategy and operations, I found my way into the analytics rabbit hole — from the west coast of India to the west-most coast of the world.

 Along the way, I’ve delivered global product launches, led omnichannel marketing campaigns, built AI-first MVPs, and engineered machine learning models.
 From campaign execution to product roadmaps, and from learning code to building recommendation engines.
 I’ve loved doing everything, everywhere — just not all at once.